mobilise-d/mobgap/docs/guides/common_datatypes.md

 So if you need them relative to the start of the recording you need to adjust the values accordingly.
 Similar, with reference data we usually differentiate between `reference_parameters_` and `reference_parameters_relative_to_wb_`.
-For more information see {py:class}`~gaitlink.data.base.BaseGaitDatasetWithReference`.
+For more information see {py:class}`~mobgap.data.base.BaseGaitDatasetWithReference`.

 Like with the other structures, we don't have strict assumptions on the index.
 However, we suggest using a unique identifier for each event starting with 1 for the first event.